m-miley/Election_Analysis/README.md

 ## Challenge Overview
-Furthermore, the election results were further analyzed to determine tally results for county turnout.
+The election results were further analyzed to determine tally results for county turnout.

 1. Get a complete list of counties who participated in the election.
 2. Determine the voter turnout for each county.